-GB Energy recently entered into a new service contract with Graeme Kirke for his new role as Chairman/Executive Director.
-The key employment terms are:
+The key employment terms of the service contract with Graeme Kirke for his role as Chairman/Executive Director are:

 - Chairman's fee of \$25,000 per annum plus statutory superannuation and approved employment expenses. - Consulting fee of \$500 per day plus GST up to a maximum of 100 days per annum for activities in addition to normal Directors duties. - Termination Notice on Consultant Contract 1 month by either party. - No termination benefits.